Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Most people who freeze come back.
 Most people who cancel don't.
 The freeze option saves memberships that would otherwise be lost to temporary life changes (travel, busy season at work, budget tightness).

-Anniversary perks
+Anniversary Perks

 On the anniversary of their membership start date, send something.
 A free game, a F&B credit, a thank-you note from the owner.
 Small gesture, big retention impact.
 It reminds them they've been a member for a year — and makes them feel valued for staying.

-Referral program
+Referral Program

 Members who refer friends should get rewarded.
 A free month for every referral who signs up, a bonus credit, a guest pass.
 This turns your members into your sales force — and the cost of a free month is far less than the cost of acquiring a new member through advertising.